SigridM/Shopping-List/readme.md

 # Shopping List

-Simple shopping list app from traversy Modern JS From the Beginning course.
+Simple shopping list app from Brad Traversy's "Modern JS From the Beginning" course.